Salman-Bashar/smartbook-backend/README.md

 # Studio Configuration

-We can use plugins to customize the look and feel of the Santiy studio.
+We can use plugins to customize the look and feel of the Sanity studio.

 Sanity studio is configured using the `sanity.config.ts` file.